Tailor-made Tour 14 days from £3830 per person

 Tailor-made tour 13 days from £4830 per person

-A chain of five beautifully sited lodges in the mountains of northwest Yunnan Province provide the backbone of this 12-day trip to the edges of…
+Based around the luxurious and beautifully situated Songstam Lodges dotted in the mountains of northwest Yunnan Province this 12-day journey to the far edges of…